• Current - Sink/Source • Voltage • Signal Routing • Strain Gauges • And more!

 Looking Towards the Future of Standardization

-FACE Initiative: The Future Airborne Capability Environment consortium is a government and industry partnership working to define an open avionic environment for all military airborne platform types.
-The FACE Technical Standard is the open avionics standard for making military computing operations more robust, interoperable, portable, and secure.
+FACE™ Initiative: The FACE™ (Future Airborne Capability Environment Consortium) is a government and industry partnership working to define an open avionic environment for all military airborne platform types.
+The FACE™ Technical Standard is the open avionics standard for making military computing operations more robust, interoperable, portable, and secure.
 Learn how UEI supports the FACE™ solutions.

 UEI’s hardware and I/O are perfect solutions for simulator/trainer systems and applications:

-UEI’s flexible and rugged chassis allows for system placement in to any designated space.
+UEI’s flexible and rugged data acquisition and control chassis allow for system placement into any designated space.

 Extensive catalog of I/O to meet all your needs.